polarfire-soc/polarfire-soc-amp-examples/mpfs-amp-freertos/README.md

-# PolarFire SoC AMP FreeRTOS example
+# PolarFire SoC AMP (Asymmetric Multiprocessing) FreeRTOS example

 This example project provides a simple application running FreeRTOS.
-This application can be used in an AMP software architecture.
+This application can be used in an Asymmetric Multiprocessing (AMP) software architecture.

 The example project has two FreeRTOS tasks:

 Task1: displays messages over the UART3 console every 300ms

-Task2: displays messages over the UART3 console and toggles GPIO2 MSS_GPIO_16 (LED1) every 500ms
+Task2: displays messages over the UART3 console and toggles GPIO2 pin 16 (LED1) every 500ms

 The project can be compiled using SoftConsole or externally by using the provided makefile.
 This allows to integrate and build the application in Yocto and Buildroot environments.